eurekaclinical/i2b2-send-patient-set-plugin/README.md

 5) Copy the entire directory and its contents into the `PatientSetSender` directory.

-6) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.SERVICE_URL`
+6) In `PatientSetSender_config.js`, change the value of `i2b2.PatientSetSender.SERVICE_URL`
 variable to the URL of the Eureka!
 Clinical i2b2 Integration webapp.

-7) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.EUREKA_SERVICES_URL`
+7) In `PatientSetSender_config.js`, change the value of `i2b2.PatientSetSender.EUREKA_SERVICES_URL`
 variable to the URL of Eureka Webapp.

-8) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.RECEIVER_DISPLAY_NAME`
+8) In `PatientSetSender_config.js`, change the value of `i2b2.PatientSetSender.RECEIVER_DISPLAY_NAME`
 variable to the display name of where to send patient set.

-9) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.RECEIVER_SEND_URL`
+9) In `PatientSetSender_config.js`, change the value of `i2b2.PatientSetSender.RECEIVER_SEND_URL`
 variable to URL of the receiving service.

-10) If needed, change the JSON output shape by setting `i2b2.PatientSetSender.contextualize` to a function that returns the required structure.
+10) If needed, change the JSON output shape by setting `i2b2.PatientSetSender.contextualize` in `PatientSetSender_config.js` to a function that returns the required structure.
 The default structure assumes that you are sending patient sets to a service that implements the Eureka!
 Clinical patient set REST API.

 11) Modify `$I2B2_ROOT/js-i2b2/i2b2_loader.js` to add the plugin to the list of plugins.
 Add the following JavaScript map to the `i2b2.hive.tempCellsList` array: